 This ceramic fan heater is reasonably cost effective to run and starts to warm the room the minute is turned on.
 On the high setting, it warms a room quickly and can then be turned down to low to maintain heat.
 Fan heaters are not the most economical way to heat rooms over long periods, however, they are ideal for a quick blast of heat to take the chill off a room.
 If the room you are heating is insulated then it will stay warm and you won’t have to leave the heater on for long anyway.

+If you are asking ‘what will be the best heater for my shed?’ then you need to take a look at this particular mode.
 Overall this is a stylish and affordable solution to keeping the winter chill at bay.

 The heater includes a digital thermostat so you can keep your shed, room or greenhouse at the perfect temperature.
 This means you don’t use more electricity than you need.
 The fan circulates the warm air quickly around the room to maintain an even temperature.

 The thermostat is very accurate and is ideal if you want to provide frost protection for plants or for items stored in a shed, garage or workshop.
 The thermostat can be set anywhere between -50C to + 99C.

 This is the perfect heater for plant enthusiasts as it can be accurately set to exactly the temperature you need, and it will maintain this.
 However, its stylish design means it will be equally at home in the sun room or conservatory.

 This energy efficient Ecoheater 1000mm Slimline Shed Heater provides ambient heat that is perfect for preventing freezing, condensation and damp.
 The heater provides an extremely low-cost solution for frost protection in greenhouses, cold frames, sheds, garages and workshops.
 It costs very little to run and provides just enough heat to keep buildings above freezing.